Skip to main content

 2

 Pour the cold water for the rice (see ingredients for amount) into a medium saucepan with a tight-fitting lid.
-Stir in the rice and 1/4 tsp of salt, cover with the lid and bring to the boil on medium-high heat.
+Stir in the rice and 1/4 tsp salt, cover with the lid and bring to the boil on medium-high heat.
 Once boiling, turn the heat down to its lowest setting.
 Leave to cook for 10 mins, then remove the pan from the heat (still covered) and leave to the side for another 10 mins or until ready to serve (the rice will continue to cook in its own steam).

 3